adahera222/boatcraft/README.txt

 Resources/currentworkingplayer.prefab is the current 'character' prefab.
 It has the collider, health, network view, character controller, movement motor, and weapon scripts in child objects.

 Right now I left the player inside the scene view to minimize errors, the idiot who wrote Angrybots demo made like 10,000 child game objects of the 'player' model, so to access the weapon scripts search for 'weapon' in the scene view of the game with a playerprefab inside the scene.
  (Drag from resources to scene to instantiate a test model to mess with it's child game objects.)
  You should see WeaponSlot game object with scripts AutoFire and TriggerOnMouseOrJoystick.
+ ***NOTE FIXED now player model is deleted and WeaponSlot is moved up to battleyam.
+But be aware of this if you're using legacy Angrybots code anywhere!!

 Those scripts show you how network instantiation works.
 TriggerOnMouse, when viewed from the Unity Editor on a WeaponSlot has 2 'signal senders'.
 Their 'recievers' are set to WeaponSlot as well, which means on mouse signals get redirected back to the WeaponSlot game object.
 The WeaponSlot game object then has Autofire.js which accepts those game signals by having two function inside of it.
 OnStartFire and OnStopFire.
 Those functions trigger a boolean that starts a recurring firing sequence where bulletPrefabs are instantiatedwith velocity towards where you're firing.
 It's pretty easy to modify it to shoot in the direction of PlayerMoveController.cursorWorldPosition (fire where mouse is) instead of firing forward only but its not set that way yet.